 The Value of Your Case Depends A Lot Of Things

 This is actually a difficult question for a personal injury attorney to answer.
-There is not a “book of values” that a person can go look up what the value of a herniated disc, broken back, or any other type of injury from.
+There is not a “book of values” that a person can go look up what the value of a herniated disc, broken back, or any other type of injury from an accident.
 Even if there was such a book, there would be so many different things that influence what that value might be that the you wouldn’t (or shouldn’t) trust the result.

 Each case is different because there are unique ways that only you are affected by an injury.

 There Are Some Things You Can Put A Fixed Value On